zjiayao/iclr_database/README.md

 by constructing $I$ matched pairs (indexed by the with subscript $j=1,2$).
 Note that
 $H_0$ implies $H_0'$ and thus rejecting $H_0'$ would provide envidence against $H_0$.

-There are several ways of defininig the ''prestige'' of institutions; we consider two study designs,
+There are several ways of defininig the "prestige" of institutions; we consider two study designs,
 $M_1$ where the treated group consist of the submission-AC pairs whose average instution ranking of the authors (ranked by past history of accepted papers) lies in the top-30%; and a strengthened design $M_2$ that only consists units whose average ranking lies in top-20%.

-After matching, we found the covariates are much more balanced, as shown in Tables 2-3 in the paper, and also the following diagnostic plots of design $M_1$, here in panel A we show the estimated propensity score top-30\% articles, bottom-70\% articles and matched comparison articles;
+After matching, we found the covariates are much more balanced, as shown in Tables 2-3 in the paper, and also the following diagnostic plots of design $M_1$, here in panel A we show the estimated propensity score top-30% articles, bottom-70% articles and matched comparison articles;
 in panel B we observe that the distribution of between-article cosine similarity (from the SPECTER embedding) increases from before-matching (median = 0.71) to after-matching (median = 0.80); in panel C, we visulize boxplots of authors' average institution rankings and matched-pair differences in authors' average institution rankings; finally, in panel D we show the permutation distribution and the observed test statistic of the classification permutation test.

 <p align="middle">